wkaisertexas/tiktok-uploader/README.md

 upload_video(..., cookies_list=cookies_list)
 ```

-> `sessionid` is actually the only required cookie for authentication.

 ## 👀 Browser Selection

 [Google Chrome](https://www.google.com/chrome) is the prefered browser for **TikTokUploader**.
 The default anti-detection techniques used in this packaged are optimized for this.
-However, if you wish to use a different browser you may specify that in `upload_videos`.
+However, if you wish to use a different browser you may specify the `browser` in `upload_video` or `upload_videos`.

 ```python
 from tiktok_uploader.upload import upload_video